gfa61-ga/fend-project-memory-game/CONTRIBUTING.md

 * push the commits back to your fork and
 * create a new pull request and choose the branch that has your new commits.

-It's will be helpful if you include a demo of submitted changes in a pen.
+It's will be helpful if you include a demo of submitted improvements in a pen.